Cloudify-PS/cloudify-training-labs/lab4/README.md

 The purpose of this lab is to fix a broken blueprint, install it locally and also upload it a Cloudify manager.

-It is assumed that the exercise's files are extracted into `LAB_ROOT`.
+It is assumed that the exercise's files are extracted into `$LAB_ROOT`.

 ### Step 1: Replace the placeholder